 We ask to meet with both partners first to understand the problems/concerns from both of your perspectives as well as to observe how the two of you interact.
 We will then schedule 1-2 individual appointments with each partner so the therapist can get a better understanding of your individual histories and symptoms that might be contributing to the overall couple issue.
+We also commonly use the Gottman Relationship Check-up, and evidence-based assessment, that allows us to more specifically and objectively evaluate your strengths and challenges as a couple.
+These results guide treatment planning and provide a better understanding of which interventions might be most useful for you.
 After the individual meetings, your therapist will meet with you and your partner together again to solidify a treatment plan and begin the couples therapy work together.

 Once couples therapy work begins, you and your therapist will explore individual emotions (surface and underlying), negative interaction patterns that happen in the relationship, how past relationship hurts or family of origin experiences may play a role in current couple dynamics, direct communication between each of you, and sexual dynamics.
 Your therapist may also ask you to complete homework assignments or to observe your own behaviors during the week.